French civil servants, rail staff strike in test for Macron

 Civil servants are angry with plans to cut public sector headcount by 120,000 by 2022, including with voluntary redundancies, and introduce other reforms include merit-based pay.

-Railway workers are worried by government plans to scrap job-for-life guarantees, automatic annual pay rises and generous early retirement.++Unionisation rates
+Railway workers are worried by government plans to scrap job-for-life guarantees, automatic annual pay rises and generous early retirement.

 Writing by Ingrid Melander; Editing by Leigh Thomas and Richard Balmforth